-The Historic Motorsports Festival is an annual event that features some 300 vintage racing cars, dating back to the early 1900s.
+The Sonoma Speed Festival, formerly known as the Sonoma Historic Motorsports Festival, is an annual event that features some 300 vintage racing cars, dating back to the early 1900s.
 Practice happens on Saturday morning, qualifiers Saturday afternoon and Sunday morning, and the main racing events take place on Sunday afternoon.

 The races take place at the Sonoma Raceway which is about 30 miles north of San Francisco.
 An associated Vintage Car Festival is held in downtown Sonoma on Saturday evening.

 To make the event even more fun for those who love classic cars, the paddock is open to the public, where you can get a close-up look at the machinery, watch the drivers prepare to race and talk to some of the owners.